-ETHN 30 Survey of Chicana/o Art 3 units 54 lecture hours
+ETHN 30 Survey of Chicana/o Art 3 units

 Survey of contemporary Chicana/o art in context of the social turmoil from which it springs.
 Includes political use of the poster, and the mural, the influences of the Mexican mural and graphic movement, and social responsibility of the artist.
 (L)